allennrbc/Software-Tools-Spring-2024/Christine's Analysis.md

 PLEASE note that this file does not include updates to the data, tools, and methods used.

 ## Research Question
-It’s Not Just Wages.
-Retailers Are Mistreating Workers in a More Insidious Way.
+"It’s Not Just Wages.
+Retailers Are Mistreating Workers in a More Insidious Way."
 Feb.
 19, 2024
 By Adelle Waldman
 Ms. Waldman’s forthcoming novel, “Help Wanted,” takes place in a big-box store.